ANHIG/IMGTHLA/oid/README.md

 + The serologically recognised HLA specificity Bw4 is assigned the OID 2.16.840.1.113883.13.252.1.2.89
 + The serologically recognised HLA specificity DR51 is assigned the OID 2.16.840.1.113883.13.252.1.2.148

 As of version 3.32.0, all list files have been converted to csv format, and contain a header.
-The header is donated by hash tags at the start of the line.
+The header is denoted by hash tags at the start of the line.

 The ISO OIDs are listed in the allele reference pages of the IMGT/HLA Database and are be searchable using the OID in the URL: